Doffy18/Deep-learning-/email_agent/README.md

 4. **Human Evaluation Verification:** The UI locks until the operator interacts.
 * If the user types modifications, the app passes feedback to `/agent/resume`, returning execution to the `llm_tool` node to rewrite the draft.
 * If the user authorizes approval (*"ok", "looks good", "send"*), the agent bypasses the review node, shifts context execution tracking, and triggers the secure `send_email_tool` utility.
 ---

+* Where to Get Your SMTP Credentials *

+Step 1: Create or pick a Gmail account
+Use a personal email or set up a quick, free burner account (e.g., mycoolagent123@gmail.com).
+This will be the sender address.

+Step 2: Turn on 2-Step Verification
+Google will block standard Python scripts from logging in with your normal password for security reasons.
+Go to your Google Account settings (myaccount.google.com).
+Click on Security on the left menu.
+Under How you sign in to Google, turn on 2-Step Verification if it isn’t already.

+Step 3: Generate an "App Password"
+This is the secret key your Python code will use.
+Once 2-Step Verification is on, search the search bar at the top of your Google Account page for "App passwords".
+Give it a name (like Email Agent Project).
+Click Create.

+Google will display a 16-character password (e.g., abcd efgh ijkl mnop).
+Copy this immediately!
+You won't see it again.

+---